cbor-wg/cddl-modules/draft-ietf-cbor-cddl-modules.md

 Directives look like comments in CDDL 1, so they do not interfere with forward compatibility.

-Lines starting with the prefix `;#` are parsed as directives in CDDL 2.0.
+In the CDDL module structure, lines starting with the prefix `;#` are parsed as directives.

 Naming and Finding Modules
 ---------------

-We assume that module names are filenames taken from one of several source directories available to the CDDL 2.0 processor via the environment.
+We assume that module names are filenames taken from one of several source directories available to the CDDL module structure processor via the environment.
 This avoids the need to nail down brittle pathnames or (partial?)
 URIs into the CDDL files.